 Who can audition for Theatre Department productions?

-Anyone who is currently a registered student taking 4 credits or more may audition for any production, including Mainstage, Studio and Open Season.
+Anyone who is currently a registered student taking at least 4 credits may audition for any theatre department production; including Mainstage, Studio and Open Season.

 Becoming a Theatre Major or Minor

-How do I become a Major or Minor?
+How do I become a BFA Musical Theater major?

-The minor is designed to be flexible enough so each person can choose his/her courses to focus on his/her area of interest; however everyone graduates with a General Theater Minor.
+The Theatre Minor is designed to be flexible enough so each person can choose courses to focus on their area of interest; however, everyone graduates with a General Theater Minor.